dajiaji/python-cwt/docs/cose_usage.rst

 COSE Usage Examples
 ===================

-The following is a simple sample code for command line console.
+The following is a simple sample code using COSE API:

 .. code-block:: pycon